neos/neos-development-collection/README.md

     imageUri = 'https://dummyimage.com/600x400/000/fff'

     #
-    # The code the afx`...` is read as xml and converted to the fusion code below at parse time.
+    # The code afx`...` is converted to the fusion code below at parse time.
     # Attention: Currently there is no way to escape closing-backticks inside the Expression.
     #
     renderer = afx`